TV Ears: TV Ears speaker

 Similar to surround sound, the TV Ears 5.0 Speaker works using wireless technology to provide 90 dB of volume to the user.
 By plugging the transmitter into the analog or digital ports of the television, cable, or satellite box, the audio travels via speed of light transmission to the user.

 Alternate hearing aid types

 Though there is only one type of TV Ears there are several different sound clarifying options to help those with hearing impairments.

-Voice clarifying amplifiers
+Voice Clarifying Amplifiers

 Voice Clarifying Amplifiers operate in a similar way to hearing aids.
 They are placed in the outer ear, are flesh colored, and amplify surrounding noise to make hearing much easier for those with impairments.
 Using micro-technology, these amplifiers use a separate pouch with a rotary style volume control knob.
-Because these are meant for everyday use they can be used for television purposes, though do not use an infrared wavelength to collect sound.
+Because these are meant for everyday use, they can be used for television purposes, though do not use an infrared wavelength to collect sound.